Vincent Sheheen: Honors and Recognitions

-Thomas Arkle Clark Award; Alpha Tau Omega Fraternity, 1992

 Political positions

-Sheheen has an important figure in developing and enacting transformative change in South Carolina, both before and after serving in elected office.

 Retiring the Confederate flag

 In 2014, Sheheen spent months touring the state and speaking to thousands of citizens.
 Because of the growing divide he saw and experienced, Sheheen made retiring of the Flag from the State House grounds a centerpiece of his campaign for governor.
 Not long thereafter, Sheheen's seatmate in the Senate, Pastor Clementa Pinckney, was murdered in the Charleston massacre by a Confederate flag-wielding white supremacist.
 Although mourning the death of his friend, Sheheen quickly renewed his call for removal of the flag pushing other leaders in the state to do the same.
 Sheheen was responsible for drafting and introducing the legislation that removed the flag and spent weeks planning, cajoling, and creating the legislative plan that gained the necessary votes to remove the flag.
 The Confederate flag was retired from the State House grounds on July 10, 2015.

 Government restructuring

 For years, leaders and commentators had complained about South Carolina's antiquated state government structure.
 The chief complaint was the lodging of power in the legislatively controlled Budget and Control Board.
 The reality, however, was that state government operations were too often not adequately controlled by either the legislative or executive branches.
 Executive functions such as building and fleet management and I.T. were controlled by committee, and legislative oversight of state agencies did not exist.
 Change had been stymied by turf battles between governors and legislative leaders.
 Sheheen saw that improving government did not have to be a zero-sum game, so he introduced the Government Restructuring Act of 2014.
 The Act created a Department of Administration run by the Governor's appointee to handle truly administrative tasks.
 It abolished the Budget and Control Board and created a system of legislative oversight, ensuring that state agency operations will be reviewed by legislative committees to guard against mission creep, incompetence, and scandal.
 Sheheen worked tirelessly to bring Republican and Democratic leaders together to pass his Restructuring Act, and it became law in February 2014.